|

 Who Is Fpawn?

 Welcome to my biography page for fellow chess players and fans.
-I am an Engineering and Math graduate who enjoys acquiring knowledge (science, math, history, current events) and playing chess while cruising around in a motorized red and black wheelchair.
+I am an Engineering and Mathematics graduate with a logical brain who enjoys acquiring knowledge (Science, Mathematics, History, Current Events, Sports) and playing chess while cruising around in a motorized red and black wheelchair.
 I teach chess to intermediate and advanced students in Northern California, many classes online and sometimes face-to-face.
-Whenever I can, I still partake in the thrill of pushing wood at tournaments.
+Whenever I can, I partake in the thrill of pushing wood at tournaments.

 Germany

 I learned to play chess at a young age, approximately 7 or 8 years old.
 My Dad showed me how to play, but he never let me win.
 Eventually, I beat my chess computer at the weakest levels and gradually moved up in skill.
-Finally, I beat Dad on a family vacation to the Appalachian Mountains.
+Finally, I beat Dad on a family vacation.
 He hates to lose, and soon he refused to play me!
 Smart guy...
-At SPHS, I joined the chess club run by my favorite Math teacher.
-Although I was the best player at the school, I doubt that I was more than 1000 level at that time.
+At SPHS, I joined the chess club run by my favorite Algebra teacher.
+Although I was the best player at the school, I doubt that I was more than 1000 level, if even that.
 Looking back today, I am shocked by my old chess motto: When in doubt, push a pawn!?
 One summer weekend, my Dad and I visited the St. Petersburg Chess Club at their building on the other side of town.
 Unfortunately, only two old guys were present when we dropped in.
 They played blitz, talking trash, cussing and (the worst for Dad) chain smoking.
-We immediately got a negative impression, and thus I never found out about organized chess or the US Chess Federation until years later.
-Remember, we did not have the Internet and Google back then!
-Today, I surmise there may have been a major tournament nearby that weekend.
+The first impression was negative and I never found out about organized chess or the US Chess Federation until years later.
+We did not have the Internet and Google back then!
+Today, I surmise there may have been a major tournament nearby that fateful weekend.
 Sadly, those old wood-pushers at the club were not friendly to visitors.
 California

 Upon graduating from high school in 1992, I followed my Dad across the country to Northern California.
 I began studying at the University of California at Davis.
 Five years and 230 units later, I graduated with highest honors in Mechanical Engineering with a double major of Mathematics and earned the M.S.
 Ghausi Medal.
 These five years were some of the best of my life.
 Let's Go Aggies!